kayengar/AirQualityMonitor/README.md

 # Air Quality Index Monitor

-This app prints, sends SMS and sends email if the AQI of cities in the west coast go beyond a certain threshold.
+This app prints, sends SMS and sends email if the AQI of cities/states in the USA go beyond a certain threshold.

 ## Prerequisites: